 When Sheri was singing in local Philly blues bands, writing songs secretly in her bedroom, and getting a degree in English and Poetry at U Penn, she experienced an incredible coincidence.
 Sheri began dreaming of a Casio Keyboard over many months, to more easily write songs in her bedroom, instead of walking 20 minutes downtown to the jazz piano practice room.
 One dreamy Sunday morning, after an especially vivid keyboard dream, Sheri was inspired to take an alternate, nature-filled scenic path to the library, instead of her usual straight path.
 She passed a 1-day church sale.
 To her amazement, she saw and bought the exact same buzzing Casio keyboard, with Nintendo charger, for $20, she’d dreamed of the night before.
 This “gentle” push and “tiny miracle” naturally opened and gently nudged Sheri to creating songs on her new keyboard everyday, awakening her deep artistry.
 She says “Since then I believe coincidences are just visible lines in our destiny.”

 Sheri further polished her artistry and songwriting voice in New York.
 Upon releasing her critically-acclaimed EP “Mantra,” Sheri was named one of Music Connection’s “Hot 100 Unsigned Artists,” and was played on radio stations KCRW and WXPN among others.
 “Mantra” featured 2 popular songs, “Right Here, Right Now,” and “All He Has To Do,” which began the phenomenon of Sheri selling its sheet music to over 1,000 brides, who’d requested it to be covered at their weddings.
 Sheri then joined a 4-part vocal harmony group in Nashville, The Delilahs, produced by Marcus Hummon (Dixie Chicks, Rascall Flatts) which signed to Sony Music.
 Sheri co-wrote songs with Grammy-Award winning songwriters J.D.
-Souther (The Eagles), Al Anderson (NRBQ), Jill Sobule, Shawn Mullins, Marcus Hummon, Tony Scalzo (Fastball) and Kim Richey, as well as other hit songwriters.
+Souther (Eagles), Al Anderson (NRBQ), Marcus Hummon, Jill Sobule, Shawn Mullins, Tony Scalzo (Fastball), Lauren Christy (The Matrix), Keith Follese (Katy Perry), Maia Sharp (Bonnie Raitt) and Kim Richey, as well as other hit songwriters.